uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 :wq
 ```

-- Once you exit vim, run the following code in your terminal:
+- Once you exit vim, run the following commands in your terminal:

 ```
  source ~/.bash_profile
  source ~/.bashrc
 ```

-After making the configuration, run `conda config --set auto_activate_base false` to make sure that conda won’t activate base environment every time you turn on the terminal.
+After making the configuration, run `conda config --set auto_activate_base false` to make sure that conda won’t activate the base environment every time you turn on the terminal.

 Now it is time to download hls4ml into your Linux,